atrimabhatta/atrimabhatta/README.md

 - ☕ Coffee may be required.
 - 🐛 Bugs may appear unexpectedly.
 - 🚀 New projects are always under construction.
-- 🧠 Random ideas may turn into projects.

 ---